 On August 18, 2020, SpaceX reached two impressive milestones with one launch.
 SpaceX's 11th Starlink satellite launch was also the 100th launch in the company's history.

-The Crew-1 mission consists of Japanese astronaut Soichi Noguchi, and NASA astronauts Shannon Walker, Michael Hopkins, and Victor Glover.
+The Crew-1 mission consisted of Japanese astronaut Soichi Noguchi, and NASA astronauts Shannon Walker, Michael Hopkins, and Victor Glover.

 On April 23, 2021, a Crew Dragon spacecraft holding NASA's SpaceX Crew-2 astronauts launched aboard a Falcon 9 rocket.
 This marked the second commercial crew rotation mission aboard the ISS.